Mic92/sops-nix/README.md

 ## Different file formats

-At the moment we support the following file formats: YAML, JSON, and binary.
+At the moment we support the following file formats: YAML, JSON, INI, dotenv and binary.

 sops-nix allows specifying multiple sops files in different file formats: